Logo detection and brand visibility analytics – example

 How many people does your brand reach?

-Brands are often promoted through sponsorship campaigns at sports and cultural events.
-These events attract large numbers of viewers both directly and via media reports, allowing brands to get favorable positioning.
-However, sponsorship contracts often come at a steep price, so brand owners are naturally more than a little interested in finding out how effectively their outlays are working for them.
-The problem is, it’s difficult to assess quantitatively just how great the brand exposure is.
+Sponsorship contracts often come at a steep price, so brand owners are naturally more than a little interested in finding out how effectively their outlays are working for them.
+However, it’s difficult to assess quantitatively just how great the brand exposure is in a given campaign.
+The information on brand exposure can further support demand forecasting efforts, as the company gains information on expected demand peaks that result from greater brand exposure in media coverage.

-The current approach to computing such statistics is based on manually annotating broadcast material, which is tedious and expensive.
-In order to address this problem, we have developed an automated tool for logo detection and visibility analysis, providing both raw detections and a rich set of statistics.
+The current approach to computing such statistics has involved manually annotating broadcast material, which is tedious and expensive.
+To address these problems, we have developed an automated tool for logo detection and visibility analysis that provides both raw detection and a rich set of statistics.

-We decided to break down the problem into two steps: logo detection with convolutional neural nets and an analytics step where summary statistics are computed.
+We decided to break the problem down into two steps: logo detection with convolutional neural networks and an analytics for computing summary statistics.

-The main advantage of this approach is that it is straightforward to swap the analytics module for a different one if different types of statistics are called for, or even if the neural net is to be trained for a completely different task (we had plenty of fun modifying this system to spot and count coins – stay tuned for a future blog post on that).
+The main advantage of this approach is that swapping the analytics module for a different one is straightforward.
+This is essential when different types of statistics are called for, or even if the neural net is to be trained for a completely different task (we had plenty of fun modifying this system to spot and count coins – stay tuned for a future blog post on that).

 Logo detection with deep learning